-Data subjects are entitled to receive in a structured, commonly used and machine-readable format the PII they have provided directly to the controller and the PII they have provided indirectly by virtue of the use of the controller's services, websites or applications.
-In addition, where technically feasible, data subjects have the right to have their PII transmitted by the controller to another controller.
+Data subjects are entitled to receive in a structured, commonly used and machine-readable format the PII they have provided directly to the controller and the PII they have provided indirectly by the use of the controller's services, websites or applications.
+Also, where technically feasible, data subjects have the right to have their PII transmitted by the controller to another controller.
 The right to data portability only applies if:

-- the PII is processed on the basis of the data subject's consent or the necessity of the processing for the performance of a contract; and - the PII is processed by automated means.
+- the PII is processed based on the data subject's consent or the necessity of the processing for the performance of a contract; and - the PII is processed by automated means.